lalitkrajendran/photon/README.md

+This code package implements the image generation methodology outlined in:

+Rajendran, L. K., Bane, S., & Vlachos, P. (2019).
+PIV/BOS synthetic image generation in variable density environments for error analysis and experiment design.
+Measurement Science and Technology.

+Please cite the above paper if you use this code package for your work.

 Instructions for running the software.
 - Compile parallel_ray_tracing.cu under cuda_codes (see dependencies below).
 - Use create_simulation_parameters.py to create a set of parameters in a python dictionary and save to a .mat file.